-In addition to the original BASCOE chemical scheme, the COMPO stratospheric chemistry module also includes basic sulphur chemistry to represent the formation of gas-phase sulphuric acid and to allow coupling with the sulphate aerosol module.
-OCS, SO2, SO3 and H2SO4 are thus included into the scheme sb15bs, using again the chemical rates compiled by JPL (Burkholder et al., 2015) for the five corresponding gas-phase reactions and the photolysis of OCS and SO3.
-The photolysis of H2SO4 uses the absorption cross-sections reported by Feierabend et al. (2006) in the visible wavelength range, Lane and Kjaergaard (2008) at Lyman-alpha as well as the pressure-dependent quantum yields reported by Miller et al. (2007).
+In addition to the original BASCOE chemical scheme, the COMPO stratospheric chemistry module also includes basic sulphur chemistry to represent the formation of gas-phase sulphuric acid and to allow coupling with the sulfate aerosol module.
+OCS, SO_2 , SO_3 and H_2SO_4 are thus included into the scheme sb15bs, using again the chemical rates compiled by JPL (Burkholder et al., 2015) for the five corresponding gas-phase reactions and the photolysis of OCS and SO_3 .
+The photolysis of H_2SO_4 uses the absorption cross-sections reported by Feierabend et al. (2006) in the visible wavelength range, Lane and Kjaergaard (2008) at Lyman-alpha as well as the pressure-dependent quantum yields reported by Miller et al. (2007).